 Very interesting.
 Do you and Jordan share the same vision for ZOOM?

 B: Yes, exactly.
 We both see the next step as distribution on set-top boxes and in our original in-house content.
 That’s been Jordan’s vision from the very beginning.
 He’s planned everything out, he’s very forward thinking.
 Many people have dreams and plans, however, much like myself he simply turns those into schedules and checklists.
 The ZOOM Platform site re-design will be a major step forward, so many upgrades and it’s very sleek, it will be incredible come re-launch.
 These games currently in development will be the most fun and entertaining new franchises around and they will be experienced on ZOOM Platform as well as PlayStation 4 and on iOS/Android mobile/tablet devices.

-J: We’ll also be bringing some classic arcade racing and battle games back this year too.
-Some of my all-time favorites from two of my all-time favorite consoles, the Nintendo 64 and Sega Dreamcast.
-San Francisco Rush 2049, BattleTanx, BattleTanx: Global Assault, Thunder Tanks and MegaRace 3: Nanotech Disaster from PlayStation 2, and more – I’m telling you, 2017 will be the year we make 4- player split-screen great again! (smiles)
+J: We’ll also be bringing some classic arcade racing and battle games back this year.
+Some personal favorites from my childhood consoles, the Nintendo 64 and Sega Dreamcast.
+San Francisco Rush 2049, the BattleTanx franchise, MegaRace 3: Nanotech Disaster from PlayStation 2, and more – I’m telling you, 2017 will be the year of 4-player split screen!

 Well, it looks like 2017 will be an exciting year for you guys!